kklingenberg/cdp/examples/composition/README.md

   receives events from the `second` one via HTTP and forwards them to the `fourth` one via HTTP exposition.
 - [`pipeline-fourth.yaml`](pipeline-fourth.yaml) is the pipeline that
-  fetches events from the `third` pipeline via HTTP polling.
+  fetches events from the `third` pipeline via HTTP polling and forwards them to the `fifth` one via the redis PUBLISH command.
+- [`pipeline-fifth.yaml`](pipeline-fifth.yaml) is the pipeline that
+  receives events from a redis PSUBSCRIBE subscription.